-The RSC Operations Fund account is used to budget for and record operating expenditures (as defined in Section 04.01.a), as well as the revenues based on the operating rate charged to all customers.
+The RSC Operations Fund account is used to budget for and record operating expenditures (as defined in Section 04.01, a.), as well as the revenues based on the operating rate charged to all users.

 The RSC Operations Fund may accumulate a working capital reserve.

 Available reserves are considered a surplus balance.
-Surplus balances will be reduced either by rate reductions or refunds to all internal customers, or both.
-Surplus amounts will not be used to start up new services within the RSC or transferred to subsidize other university operations including other RSCs.
+Surplus balances will be adjusted either by rate reductions or refunds to all research users, or both.
+Surplus amounts will not be used to start up new services within the RSC or transferred to subsidize other university operations, including other RSCs.

 The RSC account manager: